ComwrapUkReply/ue-multitenant-root/blocks/region-switcher/README.md

 # Region Switcher Block

 A block that allows users to switch between different country/regions.
-Unlike the language switcher, this block focuses on **region selection** where each region uses its default language.
+This block works **together with the Language Switcher** to provide a complete locale selection experience.

 ## Overview

+The Region Switcher and Language Switcher work as a **two-step selection process**:

+1. **Region Switcher** → User selects their country/region (e.g., Switzerland, Germany)
+2. **Language Switcher** → User selects their preferred language within that region

+### Example Flow

+`
+User is on Switzerland (German) page
+    │
+    ├── Region Switcher shows: [🇨🇭 Switzerland ▼] [🇩🇪 Germany]
+    │
+    └── Language Switcher shows: [Deutsch ▼] [Français] [English] ↑ Only languages available in Switzerland

+User switches to Germany
+    │
+    ├── Region Switcher shows: [🇨🇭 Switzerland] [🇩🇪 Germany ▼]
+    │
+    └── Language Switcher shows: [Deutsch ▼] [English] ↑ Only languages available in Germany
+`

 The Region Switcher:
-- Fetches region data from `placeholders.json`
 - Shows available countries/regions (not individual languages)
-- Each region uses its default language
+- Each region uses its default language when switching
-- No cross-language page mapping required
-- Users stay within their selected region
+- Works with Language Switcher for complete locale control

 ## How It Works